-A record of all statements that attempt to change table data.
-These statements can be replayed to bring slave servers up to date in a replication scenario, or to bring a database up to date after restoring table data from a backup.
+A file containing a record of all statements that attempt to change table data.
+These statements can be replayed to bring replica servers up to date in a replication scenario, or to bring a database up to date after restoring table data from a backup.
 The binary logging feature can be turned on and off, although Oracle recommends always enabling it if you use replication or perform backups.